learn-co-students/nyc04-seng-ft-041920/12-sinatra-crud/README.md

 ## [REST](http://www.restular.com/) & CRUD Deliverables

 - [ ] Create
-    - [ ] Get '/users/new' -> Show the user a form to create a new user
+    - [ ] GET '/users/new' -> Show the user a form to create a new user
     - [ ] POST '/users' -> Create a new user in our database
 - [ ] Read
     - [x] GET '/users' -> Show all users